movsim/movsim/README_xprj.md

   developers!)

-defining the percentages of the vehicle-driver types: block *TrafficComposition*
+Defining the percentages of the vehicle-driver types: block *TrafficComposition*
 -------------------------------------------------------------------------

 The *TrafficComposition* block can be placed inside the